phf/go-queue/README.md

 **Please read
 [`BENCH.md`](https://github.com/phf/go-queue/blob/master/BENCH.md)
 for some perspective.
-The numbers below are most likely "contaminated" in a way that makes our queues appear *worse* than they are.**
+Some numbers below are most likely "contaminated" in a way that makes our queues appear *worse* than they are.**

 Here are the numbers for my (ancient) home machine: